 His consultancies, as senior partner with Ken Haycock & Associates Inc., include leadership development and coaching as well as governance, organizational and program reviews.
 In the broader community Ken has been a public library trustee, elected school board member and chair, elected municipal councillor and served on dozens of government and community boards as diverse as publishing, elimination of sexism, race relations and community services.

 Recognized by many associations he was awarded the Queen’s Silver Jubilee Medal for contributions to society and an honorary Doctor of Letters from Capilano University.
 Ken holds an Ed.D.
 (Brigham Young), M.B.A.
 (Royal Roads), A.M.L.S.
 (Michigan), and M.Ed.
 (Ottawa).
 His research interests focus on management and leadership, role clarification and effectiveness, organizational development, advocacy and influence.

 A prolific writer and speaker, Ken Haycock is a committed and passionate advocate for public education, for libraries and for librarians.

-Please note: This award is administered by the ALS section of the British Columbia Library Association.
+Please note: This award is administered by the BCALS section of the British Columbia Library Association.